Alphys: Concept and creation

 Alphys was created by Toby Fox for the video game Undertale, with collaboration from other artists, including Temmie Chang.
 She is a bisexual yellow lizard monster who typically wears a lab coat and glasses, working as a scientist.
 She is implied to have multiple mental illnesses.
 She is also a fan of anime and manga.
-Temmie created sprite art for her in MS Paint, and Fox changed her eyes to make her cuter.
-An initial concept art based on the sprite was made by Temmie, though Fox felt it was too round and that she should be more "triangular."
+Temmie created sprite art for her in Microsoft Paint, and Fox changed her eyes to make her cuter.
+An initial concept art based on the sprite was made by Temmie, though Fox felt it was too round and that she should be more "triangular".
 She has the most faces of any character in the game.

 Appearances

 Alphys first appeared in the 2015 video game Undertale.
 She is the royal scientist working under the king of the Underground, Asgore, researching how to break through the barrier using human souls.
 She is also close friends with the captain of the Royal Guard, Undyne, having met her while hanging out in the garbage dump.
 When the human meets Alphys, she guides them through Hotland, though a robot she said she created, Mettaton, attacks the human at various points.
 She offers to help with puzzles over the upgraded phone she gives the human with limited results, though they also get social media updates from her.
 They discover from Mettaton that she created the puzzles to involve herself in the human's quest.

 Her fate is dependent on the player's actions before the fight against Asgore.
 In a run where the player does not kill any monsters, Undyne will ask the human to deliver a love letter to her, leading to Alphys misunderstanding and going on a date with the human.
 Ultimately, she admits her feelings for Undyne, only for Undyne to show up and for them to talk out their feelings.
-Afterward, the player visits her true lab, discovering experimentation she conducted on monsters who died to keep them alive by injecting them with "Determination" derived from six human souls, which leads to their bodies fusing together.
+Afterward, the player visits her True Lab, discovering experimentation she conducted on monsters who died to keep them alive by injecting them with "Determination" derived from six human souls, which leads to their bodies fusing together.
 She ultimately vows to return them to their families and come clean.
 When attempting the fight against Asgore again, it is interrupted by her and others, only for Flowey to take the monsters' souls, becoming Asriel Dreemurr.
 She appears in the fight against him, and must be saved by the human by reminding her of who she is.
 After the fight, she, along with other monsters, are able to escape through the now-destroyed Barrier.
 Alphys is seen in the credits being kissed by Undyne.

 She later appears in Deltarune as a school teacher, with this depiction not being a continuation of her story in Undertale.